mbockgeorges/alx-system_engineering-devops/0x00-shell_basics/README.md

 Write a script that changes the working directory to the previous one Write a script that lists all files (even ones with names with beginning with a period charater, which normally are hidden) Write a script that prints the type of file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script
-Create a symbolic link to /bin/ls, named __ls__ in the current directory
+Create a symbolic link to /bin/ls, named __ls__ in the current directory Copy html